-Praying Hands Hosta can be used several ways.
+We can use Praying Hands Hosta in several ways.
 It can be a focal point or specimen plant, or a shade border plant.
-It will grow in containers as a thriller or filler.
+Grow it in containers as a thriller or filler.
 It also makes a very interesting cut foliage display.

 The plant at maturity becomes a 14-18 inch tall by 18-24 inch wide clump